Design a shared LLM platform with tenant-scoped state, quota enforcement, adapter routing, KV accounting, and measured GPU utilization.

 Models and LoRA adapters require versioned rollout because a new artifact can degrade generation quality or latency.

-In one canary rollout policy, when a merchant deploys a new adapter version (for example, v2), the router sends a controlled slice of eligible traffic to it while the rest continues on v1.
+In one canary rollout policy, when a tenant deploys a new adapter version (for example, v2), the router sends a controlled slice of eligible traffic to it while the rest continues on v1.
 Monitor quality evaluation, latency, error rates, and safety signals over a predefined observation window.

 For base model updates, the process is more complex.
 Unlike lightweight adapters, base models require spinning up entirely new GPU worker pools.
-The platform routes shadow traffic (duplicate asynchronous requests) to the new base model cluster to validate correctness and measure throughput before exposing it to real merchant traffic.
+The platform routes shadow traffic (duplicate asynchronous requests) to the new base model cluster to validate correctness and measure throughput before exposing it to real tenant traffic.
 Once validated, the gateway shifts live traffic to the new cluster and gracefully drains the old one.

 System reliability relies on handling GPU failures and model crashes gracefully: